 Account takeover fraud is a huge, illicit business in the United States with real costs for consumers and the organizations that serve them.
-In 2021, account takeover losses increased 90 percent over 2020 numbers, driven partly by the influx of inexperienced online users.
+In fact, experts predict that by the end of 2023, account takeover losses will be over $635 billion.
 With consumers’ data, your reputation, and your organization’s financial picture on the line, now’s the time to learn about account takeover fraud and how to prevent it.

 What is account takeover fraud?

 Account takeover fraud is a form of identity theft where bad actors gain unlawful access to a user’s online accounts in order to commit financial crimes.
 This often involves the use of bots.

 information that enables account access can be compromised in a variety of ways.
 It might be purchased and sold on the dark web, captured through spyware or malware or even given “voluntarily” by those falling for a phishing scam.